cnobles/iGUIDE/docs/index.rst

 laboratory bench-side protocol accompanies this software pipeline, and can be found XXX.

-Below, this documentation gives the reader a overview of the pipeline, including how to install and process a sample dataset.
+This documentation gives the reader an overview of the pipeline, including how to install and process a sample dataset.
 Processing a sample data set is broken into a few parts:

-#. developing a configuration file and sample information
+#.
+Developing a configuration file and sample information
-#. setting up a run directory and acquiring the sequence data
+#.
+Setting up a run directory and acquiring the sequence data
-#. initializing the pipeline and understanding the output
+#.
+Initializing the pipeline and understanding the output

 .. toctree::
    :hidden: